Prof. Dr. Anette-Gabriele Ziegler

 The research of Professor Ziegler (b.
 1958) focuses primarily on the understanding of the natural history of type 1 diabetes in humans, the identification of the mechanisms and predictive markers of the disease and the translation of findings into trials to prevent type 1 diabetes.
 Another major focus area is the elucidation of the impact of gestational diabetes and maternal hyperglycemia on the long term risk of obesity and type 2 diabetes in mothers and their offspring.

 Professor Ziegler studied medicine at LMU Munich.
 After obtaining her license to practice medicine and receiving her doctorate from LMU, she worked as a research fellow at the Joslin Diabetes Center in Boston, USA (1987-89).
 She was awarded the prestigious Heisenberg Career Development Award of the German Research Foundation (DFG) (1993), acquired her German medical board certification in internal medicine (1991) and endocrinology (1994) and subsequently became adjunct professor at LMU Munich (1998).
 From 2007 to 2009 she was Director of the Department of Endocrinology at Klinikum Schwabing in Munich.
-In 2010 she was recruited to the Helmholtz Center Munich and TUM to set up the Institute of Diabetes Research.
-Since 2008 she has been spokesperson of Germany’s Diabetes Competence Network.
+At the beginning of 2010, she was appointed to the Chair of Diabetes and Gestational Diabetes at the TUM university hospital, Klinikum rechts der Isar, and became Director of the newly founded Institute for Diabetes Research at the Helmholtz Zentrum München.
+She has been President of the Immunology of Diabetes Society since 2017.
+Since 2015, she has been leading the international study platform GPPAD (Global Platform for the Prevention of Autoimmune Diabetes).

 - Brownlee Lecture Award, Joslin Diabetes Center, Boston, USA (2014)